 Angel Tree is a ministry of Prison Fellowship, reaching out to children of prison inmates with the love of Christ.
 Each year Prison Fellowship provides us the names of area children with at least one parent - and sometimes both parents - presently in jail.
 Grace Covenant members "adopt" a child, and provide Christmas gifts in the name of the incarcerated parent.

 Grace Covenant regularly collects non-perishable foods and canned goods to help supply FISH, the local food bank serving Williamsburg, James City Count, and York County; as well as partnering with Grove Christian Outreach.

 Habitat for Humanity

-Grace Covenant was delighted to renew our participation with Habitat for Humanity in 2017, helping to build a home in the Grove Community of James City County; and is looking forward to the next home build, scheduled to begin in March 2018.
+Grace Covenant was delighted to renew our participation with Habitat for Humanity in 2017, helping to build a home in the Grove Community of James City County; and we have enjoyed continuing our partnership with Habitat, helping in the building of homes for our neighbors.